Selithrarion/quasar-nest_jira-clone/README.md

 1. I don't know why but axios response interceptors not work. request interceptors work, but response not.
 It means than refresh tokens also not work :( (frontend/src/boot/axios)
 2. After project create it don't save current user to users column (backend/src/modules/projects/projects.service, line 50)
-3. Layout tab no highlight if we go to any children route (frontend/src/layouts/MainLayout)
+3. Layout tab no highlight if we go to any children route (frontend/src/layouts/MainLayout) If you have any ideas feel free to contact me to discuss (any links in my profile) or just make pull request, i'll merge it if it doesn't break the whole project (joke. i'll merge it even so 😊😊)